 • epilepsy;

-• medicinal damage to the tendons associated with treatment with fluoroquinolone antibacterial drugs.
+• drug-induced tendon injury associated with treatment with fluoroquinolone antibacterial drugs.

-Levofloxacin do not appoint women during pregnancy and while breastfeeding, and children and adolescents...
-Caution should be exercised by patients with renal pathologies and persons of a geriatric profile.
+Levofloxacin do not appoint women during pregnancy and while breastfeeding, as well as children and teenagers.
+Caution should be exercised by patients with renal pathologies and geriatric patients.

-In case of drug overdose, symptomatic treatment is expected.
-Dialysis is not very effective.
+In case of drug overdose, it is suggested to carry out symptomatic treatment.
+Dialysis is not very efficient.

-During the therapeutic course it is not advisable to drive a car and engage in other activities that require a quick reaction and increased attention.
+During the course of therapy it is not advisable to drive a car and engage in other activities that require a quick response and increased attention.

-Given the likelihood photosensitivity, it is recommended to stay in direct sunlight as little as possible.
+Considering the probability photosensitivity, it is recommended to be as little as possible under the influence of direct sun rays.

 Which is better: Ciprofloxacin or Levofloxacin?
 How are antibiotics different?

-In order not to make a mistake in choosing and purchase one of the above drugs, it is necessary to determine which one is better.
-The advice of a specialist will not be superfluous in solving this issue.
-When evaluating an antibacterial agent, it is necessary build on the following criteria:
+In order not to make a mistake in the choice and purchase one of the above drugs, it is necessary to determine which one is better.
+Far from superfluous in resolving this issue will be the advice of a specialist.
+When evaluating an antibacterial agent, it is necessary based on the following criteria:

 • safety;